 Update from Rick Rubin’s Podcast

-In a lucky sequence of events, Anthony Keidis actually asked John about this exact guitar on Rick Rubin’s podcast.
-John confirmed that it was a Performance and that this was the only guitar he had when he first joined the Red Hot Chili Peppers.
+In a fortunate turn of events, Anthony Kiedis asked John about this very guitar during Rick Rubin’s podcast.
+John confirmed it was a Performance guitar and that it was the only guitar he had when he first joined the Chili Peppers:

 JF: I had two guitars – I had one guitar that had naked ladies all over it, under the finish.
 And then I had this – I guess I didn’t have the Ibanez – the naked lady guitar was what I had when I joined